-Midnight Kingdoms is more than just a podcast.
-It’s a look inside of a setting that has been in development for almost 20 years.
+Chronicles of the Grey Wolves is more than just a podcast.
+It’s a look inside of Midnight Kingdoms.
+A setting that has been in development for over 20 years.
 It has taken on a variety of iterations and evolved significantly since its original inception.
 As I worked on the world – its history, races, lands, etc. – I was continuously looking for a gaming mechanics system to work within.
-When I discovered a system that caught my eye I would try to adjust the creation and growing ideas to work within the confines of the system.
+When I discovered a system that caught my eye I would try to adjust the creation and growing ideas to work within the confines of that system.
 A few years ago, I realized that process was backwards.
 As I moved forward I decided to focus purely on the content.
 Yet, questions of what system I would design it to work with were always in the back of my mind.

 Over the years I talked with friends about this creative endeavor with varying degrees of interest and passion on my part.
-I had many late-night conversations with a close friend and current player who would get me all jazzed up and I’d work on the setting in near manic obsession for several days.
+I had many late-night conversations with a close friend and current player (Randy who plays Ulfar) who would get me all jazzed up and I’d work on the setting in near manic obsession for several days.
 But I always burned out from the abrupt and exhaustive pace.
-Between the distractions and stressors of life and my personal health forward momentum was always sporadic and fleeting.
+Between the distractions and stressors of life and my personal health, forward momentum was always sporadic and fleeting.

-This past January, that friend that would get me jazzed up about working on Midnight Kingdoms told me that he really wanted to play D&D. I hadn’t run a game of D&D in many years much less a full campaign.
-I’ve spent the vast majority of my gaming life playing and running games from White Wolf’s World of Darkness.
-He was a player in a Vampire: The Masquerade 20th Anniversary campaign I had been running for years and he was really chomping at the bit to play some D&D instead.
+In January of 2019, Randy told me that he really wanted to play D&D. I hadn’t run a game of D&D in many years much less a full campaign.
+I’ve spent the vast majority of my gaming life playing and running games in the various editions and settings of White Wolf’s World of Darkness.
+Randy was actually a player in a Vampire: The Masquerade 20th Anniversary campaign I had been running for years and he was really champing at the bit to play some D&D instead.
 And then –

 BOOM!
 BRAIN EXPLOSION!